MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. If you see the message **No apps connected**, use the following guides to deploy apps:

     - [Deploy catalog apps that have session control enabled](proxy-deployment-aad.md)
-    - [Deploy custom line-of-business apps, non-featured SaaS apps, and on-premises apps](proxy-deployment-any-app.md) hosted via the Azure Active Directory (Azure AD) Application Proxy with session controls
+    - [Deploy custom line-of-business apps, nonfeatured SaaS apps, and on-premises apps](proxy-deployment-any-app.md) hosted via the Azure Active Directory (Azure AD) Application Proxy with session controls

 If you run into any issues while deploying the app, see [Onboarding an app](#onboarding-an-app).

-### Cannot create session policies for an app
+### Can't create session policies for an app

 After adding a custom app, in the **Conditional Access App Control apps** page, you may see the option: **Request session control**.